lyteword/chspurgeon-tod/volume-4/psalm-90.md

 ## Explanatory Notes & Quaint Sayings

-**Title &mdash;** The correctness of the title which ascribes the Psalm to Moses is confirmed by its unique simplicity and grandeur; its appropriateness to his times and circumstances; its resemblance to the Law in urging the connection between sin and death; its similarity of diction to the poetical portions of the Pentateuch, without the slightest trace of imitation or quotation; its marked unlikeness to the Psalms of David, and still more to those of later date; and finally, the proved impossibility of plausibly assigning it to any other age or author.— *J.A.
-Alexander.*
+**Title &mdash;** The correctness of the title which ascribes the Psalm to Moses is confirmed by its unique simplicity and grandeur; its appropriateness to his times and circumstances; its resemblance to the Law in urging the connection between sin and death; its similarity of diction to the poetical portions of the Pentateuch, without the slightest trace of imitation or quotation; its marked unlikeness to the Psalms of David, and still more to those of later date; and finally, the proved impossibility of plausibly assigning it to any other age or author.— *J. A. Alexander.*

 **Title &mdash;** A prayer of Moses.
 Moses may be considered as the first composer of sacred hymns.— *Samuel Burder.*

-**Title &mdash;** The Psalm is described in the title as a *prayer.* This description shows, as Amyraldus saw, that the kernel of the Psalm in the *second* part, and that the design of the first is to prepare the way for the second, and lay down a basis on which it may rest.— *E.W.
-Hengstenberg.*
+**Title &mdash;** The Psalm is described in the title as a *prayer.* This description shows, as Amyraldus saw, that the kernel of the Psalm in the *second* part, and that the design of the first is to prepare the way for the second, and lay down a basis on which it may rest.— *E. W. Hengstenberg.*

 **Title &mdash;** A prayer of Moses.
 Moses was an old and much tried man, but age and experience had taught him that, amidst the perpetual changes which are taking place in the universe, one thing at least remains immutable, even the faithfulness of him who is "from everlasting to everlasting God."
 How far back into the past may the patriarch have been looking when he spake these words?
 The burning bush, the fiery furnace of Egypt, the Red Sea, Pharaoh with his chariots of war, and the weary march of Israel through the wilderness, were all before him; and in all of them he had experienced that "God is the Rock, his work perfect, all his ways judgment" (De 32:4).
 But Moses was looking beyond these scenes of his personal history when he said, "Remember the days of old, consider the years of many generations."
 (De 32:7), and we may be sure that he was also looking beyond them when he indited the song, *Thou hast been our dwelling place in all generations.* Yes; he was casting in his mind how God had been the refuge of Jacob and Isaac, of Abraham, Noah, and all the patriarchs.
 Moses could take a retrospect of above a thousand years, which had all confirmed the truth.
 I can do no more.
 At this point of time I can look back to the days of Moses and Joshua and David, and descending thence to the days of the Son of God upon earth, and of Paul and Peter, and all the saints of the Church down to the present hour; and what a thousand years avouched to Moses, three thousand now avouch to me: the Lord is the dwelling place of those that trust in him from generation to generation.
 Yes; and to him who was the refuge of a Moses and an Abraham, I too in the day of trouble can lift my hands.
 Delightful thought!
 That great Being who, during the lapse of three thousand years, amidst the countless changes of the universe, has to this day remained unchanged, is MY God.— *Augustus F. Theluck, in "Hours of Christian Devotion",* 1870.